Protective Orders and Injunctions Legal Paraprofessional in Tucson, Arizona

 What Are Protective Orders?

-Protective Orders are legal tools issued by Arizona courts to prevent contact, harassment, or abuse from another person.
+Protective Orders are legal tools Arizona courts use to prevent contact, harassment, or abuse from another person.
 These orders are enforceable by law and can help protect you in situations involving domestic violence, harassment, or other threatening behavior.

 Types of Protective Orders in Arizona